Last Updated on November 7, 2022

 This ability makes it particularly useful for tech support purposes and allows the host user to view exactly what the target user sees and makes it possible for IT specialists to troubleshoot remote devices.

-Some of the things IT personal can do through remote access include:
+Some of the things IT specialists can do through remote access include:

 - Viewing files